oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 **Note**: run_frontend_tests.py might not run correctly every time, and we’re still working on figuring out why.

-1. Start bash in the Docker container (follow steps 1-3 from running Oppia on a development server).

-2. Run the run_frontend_tests.py script: `python -m scripts.run_frontend_tests`.
-The expected runtime is about 3-7 minutes.
-    - If this outputs an error ("failed before timeout of 2000ms"), continue to step 3.
-    - If this runs correctly (displays "SUCCESS"), do not go onto step 3.
+1. If you are in the Docker container bash, type `exit` to return to your Command Prompt.

-3. Run these two commands to manually compile the frontend tests and run the tests:
+2. Run these two commands to manually compile the frontend tests and run the tests:
      ```
-       ./node_modules/typescript/bin/tsc --project .
+       node .\node_modules\typescript\bin\tsc --project .
-       ./node_modules/karma/bin/karma start ./core/tests/karma.conf.ts
+       node .\node_modules\karma\bin\karma start .\core\tests\karma.conf.ts
      ```
-   If this outputs an error, try STEP 2 again.
+   If this outputs an error, please see [this section](https://github.com/oppia/oppia/wiki/Installing-Oppia-(Windows)#troubleshooting) for alternative commands.
-   If this runs correctly, you will see a SIGKILL at the end.
-That is okay.

 ## Troubleshooting